mixpanel/docs/README.md

 If you see something off with Mixpanel's [docs](https://docs.mixpanel.com) (typo, broken link, outdated content/screenshot) you can now contribute that fix yourself!

 # Contributing Fixes
 You’ll need a [GitHub account](https://github.com/signup).
 It’s free and takes 1 minute to create.
 Not sure what to make your handle?
-We recommend `yourfullname-mixpanel`.
+We recommend `@me-mixpanel`.

 To make an edit:
 * Go to the page in our documentation that you want to edit.
 On the right side, under the table of contents, you should see an "Edit This Page" link.
 That will take you to the file in Github that contains the contents of that doc.